satwikkansal/wtfpython/README.md

 ```

 #### 💡 Explanation:
-- The `else` clause is executed only when there's no explicit `break` after all the iterations of the loop.
+- The `else` clause after a loop is executed only when there's no explicit `break` after all the iterations.
 - `else` clause after try block is also called "completion clause" as reaching the `else` clause in a `try` statement means that the try block actually completed successfully.

 ---

 ###  `is` is not what it is!

+The following is a very famous example present all over the internet.

 ```py
 >>> a = 256